TomConlin/Semantic_Exchange_Format/README.md

 The Computer Science background links included in this document are here to convey the magnitude of the issue and necessity of the proposed constraints.
-However, one need not closely follow the math and jargon to appreciate that neither seventy years of brilliant minds nor million dollar prizes have produced solutions to the fundamental problem, which lends weight to the importance of
+However, one need not closely follow the math and jargon to appreciate that neither fifty years of brilliant minds nor million dollar prizes have produced solutions to the fundamental problems, which lends weight to the importance of
 __an exchange format that guarantees shortcuts are possible__.

 The genotype landscape is rich in tools which may be combined in a myriad of ways, each consume and produce a few well defined standard formats: FASTA, FASTQ, VCF etc.

 Before the phenotype tool landscape can become as rich, well defined standard interchange formats which limit computational complexity are necessary.

 --------------------------------------------------------------
-## Metadata Policy

-Intertwined with structural/mathematical issues are important considerations which require accommodation in practice.

-Metadata issues surounding history, responsibility, permissions etc. may vary between non-existant in the case of student experimenting and critical in a reputable clinical repository.

-Information exchanges have different use cases which have conflicting requirements.
-These may (or may not) include:

- - mutability (merge, split, change)
- - accountability (attribution, provenance, history)
- - computability
- - expressiveness
- - aggregation

-Mutability and accountability are vaguely opposites, but from an open exchange format viewpoint, are similar to each other.

-- Mutability allows exchanged artifacts to become more complete/correct over time.

-- Accountability requires an exchanged artifact be preserved forever unchanged.

-Proper [identifier discipline](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2001414) will help with both, but those issues are in the domain of the repository using the open exchange format which only needs to avoid interfering with whatever policy the repository chooses without insisting all repositories adhere to the same policy.

-Uniform metadata must be supported, but not uniformly required.

 ## On Graph Structure

-Computability and expressiveness are less nuanced on one hand you have to be able to communicate something useful and on the other hand every bit of flexibility in expression allowed reduces the scale achievable.
+Computability and expressiveness are less nuanced than the policy issues to come.
+On one hand you have to be able to communicate something useful and on the other hand every bit of flexibility in expression allowed reduces the scale achievable.